jalombar/starsmasher/example_input/Creating a MESA star/Readme.md

+How to create a star in Starsmasher and use it to make a collision?

 To create a Star in Starsmasher and use it, at the moment the only way to do that is using MESA stellar evolution code.
 Mesa is a 1d code that is able to create stars having mainly the mass and the metallicty of the Stars.